 Per

-Sh are (1) Total (1)
+Share (1) Total (1)

-Public Offering Price \$ 26.60 \$1,064,000,000.00
+Public Offering Price \$ 25.80 \$ 1,032,000,000.00

-Sales Load (1) 0.80 \$ 32,000,000.00
+Sales Load (1) N/A N/A

-Proceeds to the Fund (Before Expenses) (2) \$ 25.80 \$1,032,000,000.00
+Proceeds to the Fund (Before Expenses) (2) \$ 25.80 \$ 1,032,000,000.00

-- (1) Generally, the stated minimum initial investment by an investor in the Fund for Class W Shares is \$2,500, which stated minimum may be reduced for certain investors.
-Investors purchasing Class W Shares may be charged a sales load of up to 3.00% of the Investor's subscription.
-The table assumes the maximum sales load is charged. - (2) Assumes all amounts currently registered are sold in the continuous offering.
+- (1) Generally, the stated minimum initial investment by an investor in the Fund for Class U Shares is \$2,500, which stated minimum may be reduced for certain investors.
+Class U Shares are not subject to a sales load. - (2) Assumes all amounts currently registered are sold in the continuous offering.
 CAM will also bear certain ongoing offering costs associated with the Fund's continuous offering.
 Pursuant to an amended and restated expense support and conditional reimbursement agreement (the "Expense Support and Conditional Reimbursement Agreement") between the Fund and the Advisor, the Fund will be obligated to reimburse the Advisor for any such payments.
 See "Fund Expenses."